 The fields were separated by hedges and rose bushes, apple and clementine trees, and surrounded by sheep and cattle that grazed up to the fence line.
 At night, I’d build a fire and read a book with Henry on my lap, purring like a motor that just won’t quit, the dogs snoring loudly at my feet.
-Unlike Lisbon, there weren’t too many tourists to complain about down here in the south.
+Unlike Lisbon, there weren’t many tourists to complain about down here in the south.

 The evening came on quickly while I was chauffeuring Darcy, the 14-year-old Dalmatian, home from the vet’s at 7pm.
 It was so dark, I kept checking to make sure the headlights were actually on.
 Darcy was drugged and dazed, slumped on the floor of the backseat, his big spotted head now encircled by a lampshade/cone resembling a halo.
 In the previous 2 hours, he had to endure me and 3 vets holding him down, even after being injected with anesthesia, while they performed ear surgery.
 When he was finally good and asleep, it was time to wake him up again and force him to stagger to the car.
-My heart broke.
+My heart broke for him.

 But the tough part wasn’t over.
 Once home, I still had chores to do by flashlight.
 The most difficult of them was organizing the feed for the horses: their grain, hay, and supplements, and then dressing them (untethered, as instructed, but my biggest mistake) in their cold-weather coats.
 For 5 days I’d been coating the horses without incident, but tonight it would be in the dark.

 The mare, Delhi, was acting up, clearly pissed about the late dinner.
-She knocked over her bucket and stomped her feet, snorting.
+She snorted while knocking over her bucket and stomping her feet.
 I should have known right then to leave her alone, but went about putting her (recently delivered, brand new) coat on, even though I could barely see.
-Moments later, with the front of the coat tied but the middle and back open, she jumped excitedly and the whole coat slid under her belly, causing her to rear up and charge off down the pasture at full speed.
+Moments later, with the front of the coat tied but the middle and back open, she jumped and the whole coat slid under her belly, causing her to rear up and charge off down the pasture at full speed.
 The coat was in a jumble, sliding under her racing hooves as she bucked, the front still tight where I had secured it.
 She soon tripped, rolling on her butt and then side.
 “Whoa, girl…” I called as she heaved herself back up and took off again.
 “Please don’t break a leg…” A few more kicks and slips later and she had ripped off the remainder of the coat and was now galloping around the field’s perimeter, free at last.
 I retrieved the shredded coat, her canter slowing down with relief.
 She was okay.